Matt1479/TypeScript-Udemy/README.md

 type Universal = Combinable & Numeric; // type Universal will be of type number

-// we're telling TS: if we call this function and both arguments are number,
-// then this function returns a number
+// we're telling TS: if we call this function and both arguments are of type number, then this function returns a number
 // Function overload syntax:
 function add(a: number, b: number): number;